 There are a lot of really great prices to be had.
 It depends on if there is a sale, and how much the seller is pricing their clothing, shoes and accessories for.
 However, I have found that the really good deals of name brand clothing that used to be plentiful a couple years ago are now long gone.
 Much of the name brand clothing is priced higher than what I could buy it for with a sale or discount in another store or online website.

 However, there are deals to be had, definitely.
 And I do buy some clothing in the thredup clothing store.

-If you want to see what thredUP is like, use my affiliate link and get a $10 credit.
-At least you’ll have some money to spend and I’d suggest buying clothes with the company before trying to sell them your clothes to see how it is.
+If you want to see what thredUP is like, I’d suggest buying clothes with the company before trying to sell them your clothes to see how it is.